boaz-ng/boaz-ng/README.md

 ### Hi, I'm Boaz 👋
+- 🌱 I’m currently studying at Cornell University
+- 💬 Ask me about keyboards, fish tanks, or food :)
+- 📫 How to reach me: here[https://www.linkedin.com/in/boaz-ng]
+-
 <!--
 **boaz-ng/boaz-ng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.